corrode/corrode.github.io/content/blog/expressions/index.md

 If they look confused, you probably tried to be too clever.

 Now, try to refactor some code to train that muscle.

+{{ <next_steps context="Want feedback on making your Rust code more idiomatic without making it harder to read?
+I can review your code." source="expressions" /> }}